https://invisible-island.net/cproto/

 \t tab

-VARARGS comments don't get passed through on systems whose C
+VARARGS comments are not passed through on systems whose C

 Chin Huang